 Sclerotherapy is one of the oldest forms of treatment for hemorrhoids.
-During sclerotherapy, a liquid (phenol or quinine urea) is injected into the base of the hemorrhoid.
+During this office-based procedure, a liquid (phenol or quinine urea) is injected into the base of the hemorrhoid.

 The veins thrombose, inflammation sets in, and ultimately scarring takes place.
 Ultimately sclerotherapy causes the hemorrhoid to shrink.
 Pain may occur after sclerotherapy, but usually subsides by the following day.
 Symptoms of hemorrhoids frequently return after several years and may require further treatment.

-The principle of ligation with rubber bands is to encircle the base of the hemorrhoidal clump with a tight rubber band.
+The principle of rubber band ligation is to encircle the base of the hemorrhoidal clump with a tight rubber band.
 The tissue cut off by the rubber band dies, and is replaced by an ulcer that heals with scarring.

 A similar procedure was described in 460 BC by the Greek physician Hippocrates: